Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 As of the end of Wednesday, more than 4,600 cases of monkeypox were reported in the United States, according to the CDC, and federal officials expect these numbers to increase.

-Over 99% of reported cases are male and most of them are among the reported males Sexual contact Along with other men, but health officials emphasized that anyone can catch the virus.
+More than 99% of the reported cases are men, and the majority of them are men who have reported sexual contact with other men, but health officials emphasize that anyone can catch the virus.

 According to Becerra, the United States is now able to test 60,000-80,000 people per day, but the number of tests per day is well below that.